 I've learned l it’s a good thing I love people because I have met lots of them in the past few years.
 I have made lifelong friends with many of them and even had the good fortune of painting some.
 As a gallery co-owner I have gained a “walk-in portfolio” for my portrait work as well as a space to show my still life pieces.
 Win-win-win!

 I now wear many more hats than I did just out of college.
 I am wife and mom, a portrait painter, a still life painter, a gallery co-owner, and a workshop teacher.
+I enthusiastically serve on three non profit boards, Hope Creates, Marketing My Art, and Heartland Art Club.
 And I still love people.
 Come say hello if you are near Kirkwood, Missouri and have time to visit OA GALLERY!

 Every website must have a bio, so here you go: